- Healthcare

 Filter by:

-Advanced Diagnostic Research (online)
+Advanced Diagnostic Research

 Diagnostic research in the past focused particularly on estimating the sensitivity and specificity of individual diagnostic tests.
 This course will demonstrate that this so called ‘test research’ is not necessarily the same as diagnostic research.

-Classical Methods in Data Analysis (online)
+Classical Methods in Data Analysis (f2f)

 Topics are: types of data, location and variability measures, samples and populations, distributions, confidence intervals, hypothesis testing, comparing two or more means or proportions, and relationships between two variables.